tensorflow/swift/docs/GraphProgramExtraction.md

 }
 ```

-Given that we have no control flow or aliasing, we can trivially eliminate all variable mutation from code by performing a top-down pass over the code, “renaming” the result of each assignment and updating later uses to use the renamed value.
-In this example, the compiler “desugars” this code into:
+Given that we have no control flow or aliasing, we can trivially eliminate all variable mutation from code by performing a top-down pass over the code, "renaming" the result of each assignment and updating later uses to use the renamed value.
+In this example, the compiler "desugars" this code into:

 ```swift
 /// Compute a+b+c+d in a TensorFlow graph.